-The general limit on non-concessional contributions (post-tax contributions) is now $100,000 a year and you can still (if eligible) “bring forward” 3 years’ worth of contributions to a single year allowing a maximum of $300,000 in one year.
+The general limit on non-concessional contributions (post-tax contributions) is now $100,000 a year and you can still (if eligible) “bring forward” two future years’ worth of contributions to a single year allowing a maximum of $300,000 in one year.
 But an individual’s Total Superannuation Balance (TSB) across all funds just prior to a financial year will limit how many years of contribution can be brought forward and the eligibility to make further non-concessional contributions.
 In general, once your TSB (just prior to a financial year) reaches $1.6m (including in year two or three of a bring forward period) then no further non-concessional contributions are allowed.

 |Total superannuation balance (TSB) just prior to financial year||Standard non-concessional cap for financial year||Bring forward cap available in financial year|

 |Less than $1.4m||$100,000||$300,000 (3 years)|

 |At least $1.4m but less than $1.5m||$100,000||$200,000 (2 years)|

 |At least $1.5m but less than $1.6m||$100,000||$100,000 (no bring forward)|